itemgiver/Naver-Search-Frontend/README.md

 ## Introduction

 This project is an implementation of Naver's search website.
-These days, millions of people visit Naver's search website, so Naver Frontend teams are using Server-Side-Rendering and Microservices Architecture.
+These days, millions of people visit Naver's search website, so Naver Frontend teams are using Server-Side-Rendering and Microservices Architecture to handle many users.
 Therefore we tried to make our website similar to the Naver Search website using these technologies.

 ## Demo Link

 The demo link below was deployed using AWS EC2.
-When you access the link and refresh(`F5`) the webpage, search keywords and screens will change randomly. \
+When you access the link and refresh the webpage, search keywords and screens will change randomly. \
 http://ec2-3-17-186-117.us-east-2.compute.amazonaws.com:3000/

 ## Software Architecture